 To opt out of Google Analytics for Display Advertising or to customize Google Display Network ads, you can visit the Google Ads Settings page.

-You understand that these opt out mechanisms are maintained by third parties, not LEG and LEG is not responsible for, nor does it control these mechanisms of the third parties who choose to participate in these opt-out programs.
+You understand that these opt out mechanisms are maintained by third parties, not Levity Live and Levity Live is not responsible for, nor does it control these mechanisms of the third parties who choose to participate in these opt-out programs.

 Advertising Choices on Mobile or Other Devices